-Responsibility: HuNS Dean

-Completion Date: Fall 2009
+Responsibility: HuNS Dean Completion Date: Fall 2009

-Learning Communities will be included in the recruitment efforts of Admissions to attract new freshmen to Loyola.
+d.
+Learning Communities will be included in the recruitment efforts of Admissions to attract new freshmen to Lovola.

 Responsibility: HuNS Dean and Admissions

-Completion Date: Ongoing

-Sufficient first-year seminars will be provided for all freshmen to enroll in a First Year Seminar in either the fall of 2009 or the spring of 2010, including those students majoring in the sciences and including some science-based seminars Responsibility: HuNS Dean and Office of the Provost Completion Date: Spring 2009
+e.
+Sufficient first-year seminars will be provided for all freshmen to enroll in a First Year Seminar in either the fall of 2009 or the spring of 2010, including those students majoring in the sciences and including some science-based seminars

+Responsibility: HuNS Dean and Office of the Provost